Seristic/BetterCargoSizes/README.md

 Enhance your inventory management in DayZ with BetterCargoSizes.
 This mod introduces realistic item resizing, allowing you to carry a broader range of supplies, equipment, and resources without compromising the challenge or immersion of the game.
 Enjoy a more adaptable inventory system that optimizes storage space while maintaining the intense survival experience of DayZ.

+## Todo List

+Please refer to the [Todo List](todo.md) for the list of tasks related to BetterCargoSizes.

 ## Description

 Discover a more realistic and immersive inventory management experience with BetterCargoSizes, a mod that meticulously adjusts the sizes of items in DayZ.
 This mod focuses on resizing the space that items occupy in your inventory, providing a more accurate representation of their physical dimensions.